Tom-Alexander/regression-js/README.md

 - `equation`: an array containing the coefficients of the equation
 - `string`: A string representation of the equation
 - `points`: an array containing the predicted data in the domain of the input
+- `residuals`: an array containing the difference between predicted data and source data in the domain of the input
 - `r2`: the coefficient of determination (<i>R</i><sup>2</sup>)
 - `predict(x)`: This function will return the predicted value